-This Mom Asked To Reschedule An Eclipse Because Her Kid Has School, And The Internet Can’t Handle It
+This Mom Asked to Reschedule an Eclipse Because Her Kid Has School, and the Internet Can’t Handle It

 A major solar eclipse is coming up on August 21, and museums and communities all over the country are making plans to watch it.
 One place a person could watch the eclipse is at the Perot Museum in Dallas, Texas.
 The Perot Museum is holding a free solar eclipse party from 12-2 on the day of the event.
 But one mom asks to reschedule eclipse and it made everyone lose it.

 Hey that sounds like a cool event!
 If only it weren’t scheduled for the early afternoon on a Monday when kids are in school.